AndroidModLoader/JPatch/README.md

  **Since v1.2.3**
  - Goddamn static light shadows from PC!
  - Bumped a limit of static shadows!
- - Fixed green textures (moved from SkyGfx Mobile)
+ - Fixed green textures (moved from SkyGFX Mobile)
  - Static light shadows (from traffic lights, poles and more) draw distance is 3 times bigger

  **Since v1.2.1**